 The expected outcomes of the project are to:

-- Build the capacity of MH-CLSR and LHD mental health staff in suicide prevention for refugees and asylum seekers
+- Build the capacity of MH-CLSR and Local Health District mental health staff in suicide prevention for refugees and asylum seekers

 - Decrease suicidal risk for refugees and asylum seekers accessing MH-CLSR services and Local Health District mental health services.

 This project has been granted ethics approval by the Hunter New England Research Ethics and Governance Research Office, approval 2020/ETH00796